What is emergency contraception?

 What happens if I get pregnant while I’m using emergency contraception?

-If you find that you are pregnant while using a copper IUD, the IUD should be removed immediately.
+If you find that you are pregnant while using a copper IUD, see a doctor or nurse to have the IUD removed immediately.
+The doctor or nurse will also need to rule out a pregnancy in your fallopian tubes.

 Can I use emergency contraception after I’ve had a baby?